 The Golden Prince

-The second membership piece was the Golden Prince which was a re-issue of a piece named The Prince that had been introduced in 1987 but apparently made for only that year (see Of Princes and Paupers for this figure’s history.)
+The Golden Prince was slightly-tweaked re-issue of a piece called The Prince that had been introduced in 1987 but made for only that year (see Of Princes and Paupers for that figure’s history.)
 The original piece was designed by Lynn Klockner Brown.
-What the studio did for the Club re-issue was to replace the original Prince’s hat with a crown, and change his clothing from shades of green to plain white bisque with some gold decoration added so as to match the Golden Princess.
+What the studio did for the Society re-issue was to replace the original Prince’s hat with a crown, and change his clothing from shades of green to plain white bisque with some gold decoration added so as to match the Golden Princess.

 The Golden Prince was available to Society members from the autumn of 1996 until autumn 1997, at which point he joined the Golden Princess as a “secondary market” (i.e., charge whatever price you like) piece.

 A comparison of the signatures on the four Golden Prince sculptures from Brock & Farrar shows various differences even though all four are genuine club pieces.
 Three of the four include “Trenton N.J.”; only three (but not the same three!) include the 96-97 designation; and only three include the C/S notation for Collectors Society.

 Well, just to muddy the royal waters even further, Cybis apparently also created – but for who or what purpose, and exactly when, is another mystery – a separate white-and-gold version of the Prince!
 Although at first glance it may look the same as the collectors’ club Golden Prince, it has several differences.
 All of the Princes are compared in Of Princes and Paupers.